Pupil Premium funding was launched in 2011-12.

 Please note that from September 2014 all children in YR, Y1 and Y2 will be entitled to a free school meal, - this does not mean they will be entitled to Pupil Premium funding.

-- children in receipt of pupil premium made good progress from their starting points
+- the children made good progress from their starting points